muety/wakapi/README.md

 ## 🚀 Features

-* ✅ 100 % free and open-source
+* ✅ Free and open-source
 * ✅ Built by developers for developers
 * ✅ Statistics for projects, languages, editors, hosts and operating systems
 * ✅ Badges